 Staff is always available to assist senior citizens in need by phone or email.
 Sign up for our e-newsletters to access our new virtual programming.
 Meal service is available for qualified North Olmsted seniors only; pre-registration is required.
 Contact the Senior Center at (440) 777-8100 for more information.
 Additional information about senior services and guidelines for reopening can be found at https://www.north-olmsted.com/senior-center/.

 The Oxcart Pantry continues to provide food assistance for residents in need; however, the building is closed to the public until further notice.
 All service requests must be made by phone at (440) 716-4165.
-Voicemails will be returned as soon as possible; please keep in mind we have limited office hours.
-We are distributing by appointment only on Wednesday afternoons using a drive-through procedure.
+Voicemails will be returned as soon as possible; please keep in mind they have limited office hours.
+They are distributing by appointment only on Wednesday afternoons using a drive-through procedure.
 We will not accept walk-in service requests.
 We are only accepting donations of cleaning products and personal hygiene items at this time, see our flyer for details.
 Financial donations can be made online and will be used to purchase food through the Greater Cleveland Food Bank.
 Persons in need may also contact First Call for Help at 211 for other assistance.

 Community Diversion Program/Juvenile Traffic Intervention Program